 The condition report is proof of the condition of the property at the start of your tenancy; as such it is an extremely critical document.

-It is important that you investigate whether you should have your own tenants contents insurance, and we would strongly encourage you to consider obtaining it.
-Building Insurance is the Landlords responsibility, however your personal possessions and any valuables you have in the property are not covered by the Landlords Building Insurance.
-Home Contents (or Tenants Contents) Insurance is the responsibility of the Tenant.
+It is important that you investigate whether you should have your own Renters contents insurance, and we would strongly encourage you to consider obtaining it.
+Building Insurance is the Rental Providers responsibility, however your personal possessions and any valuables you have in the property are not covered by the Rental Providers Building Insurance.
+Home Contents (or Renters Contents) Insurance is the responsibility of the Renter.

 Please note that should your goods be damaged or destroyed by circumstances affecting the owner’s property (i.e. fire, storm damage, power outages etc) then your goods and possessions are not insured by the owner.